CCTV - Do It Yourself Tutorial

 - Maximum FPS (frames per second) DVR can record.
 It is total number for all channels.
 It can be different for recording and for display.
 Let’s say 4 CH DVR 120 FPS recording/display.
 This means 4 camera DVR can display and record with rate of 120 FPS.
 If you divide 120FPS by 4 cameras you will get 30FPS.
 So each camera can display 30FPS and can record 30FPS (30FPS is also known as “Real Time”).
 But lets take 4CH 30FPS DVR.
 If you use only one camera you can get maximum real time recording and display.
 If you use all 4 camera it will give you 7.5 FPS for each camera.
 But remember, you can change it, you can set one camera for example to record with 15FPS and the rest of the cameras to record with 5FPS.
 The total number of frames multiplied by number of cameras can not exceed maximum FPS for particular DVR.
 98% of surveillance DVR do not record with more than 3-5FPS.
 There is no reason to record video with higher FPS rate.
 It also saves you a lot of space.
 Remember, real time recording consumes a lot of memory.
 It’s not practical.
 So if you let’s say getting 16CH DVR and you will actually use all 16CH, 120FPS will be enough in most cases.
 This will give you 7.5 FPS for each camera which is more than enough even for watching your cash register.
 Real time recording is used only in extreme situations (very fast moving objects, casinos (card tables)).

-- Storage space in GB (standalone and PC based DVR’s usually come with hard drive built in, but you can always add extra one.
+- Storage space in GB or TB (standalone and PC based DVR's usually come with hard drive built in, but you can always add extra one.
 DVR boards use hard drive of your computer, good practice is to have separate hard drive just for DVR).
-Our DVR boards work fine with 95% of today’s computers.
+Our DVR boards work fine with 95% of today's computers.
 Sometimes graphic card upgrade is required.
 They also do not need dedicated PC.
 You can simply let the system run in the background.
 You will not even notice the difference in performance of your PC.
 Of course having dedicated PC is recommended especially for large systems.
-We prefer PC based DVR’s.
+We prefer PC based DVR's.
 Simply because they are more user friendly, software updates are available, have more features and can be easily customized.
-But if you don’t want to have another PC you can always use simple standalone DVR’s.
+But if you don't want to have another PC you can always use simple standalone DVR's.
 They are usually very dependable and have all basic features to run your surveillance system.

 Remeber, basic CCTV system includes: